Separable Convex Optimization with Nested Lower and Upper Constraints: Proposed Methodology

 \subsection{Continuous RAP--NC}

 The proposed algorithm for the RAP--NC is a divide-and-conquer approach over the indices of the nested constraints.
-For each range of indices $(v,w)$ considered during the search, such that $1 \leq v \leq w \leq m$, it solves four subproblems, $\text{RAP--NC}_{v,w}(L,R)$ for $L \in \{a_{v-1},b_{v-1}\}$ and $R \in \{a_w,b_w\}$, expressed in \mbox{Equations (\ref{rapnc11})--(\ref{rapnc13})}. $M$ is a large number, defined to be larger than the Lipschitz constant of each function $f_i$.
+It can be seen as a generalization of the method of \cite{Vidal2014a}, with some fundamental differences related to the number and the nature of the subproblems.
+For each range of indices $(v,w)$ considered during the search, such that $1 \leq v \leq w \leq m$, it solves four subproblems, $\text{RAP--NC}_{v,w}(L,R)$ for $L \in \{a_{v-1},b_{v-1}\}$ and $R \in \{a_w,b_w\}$, expressed in \mbox{Equations (\ref{rapnc11})--(\ref{rapnc13})}, obtained by fixing the $(v-1)^\text{th}$ and $w^\text{th}$ nested constraints to their lower or upper bounds. $M$ is a large number, defined to be larger than the Lipschitz constant of each function $f_i$.
 To solve these problems when $v < w$, the algorithm relies on known optimal solutions obtained deeper in a recursion over the range~$(v,u)$ and $(u+1,w)$, with \mbox{$u = \lfloor (v+w)/2 \rfloor$}.
 When $v = w$ (at the bottom of the recursion), the $\text{RAP--NC}_{v,v}(L,R)$ does not contain any nested constraints from Equation (\ref{rapnc12b}) and thus reduces to a simple RAP.
 We will refer to this approach as the \emph{monotonic decomposition algorithm}, \textsc{MDA}$(v,w)$.
 The original RAP--NC is solved by \textsc{MDA}$(1,m)$, and the maximum depth of the recursion is $\lceil \log m \rceil$ since the binary decomposition is performed over the $m$ nested constraints.

 In the formulation given by \mbox{Equations (\ref{rapnc11})--(\ref{rapnc13})}, note that the bounds $c_i \leq x_i \leq d_i$ are transferred into the objective via an exact L1 penalty function.
 This is possible since the functions~$f_i$ satisfy the Lipschitz condition (Theorem \ref{reformulation}), and it helps simplify the exposition and proofs.